AlbishriAbdullah/Controlling-Robot-Arm/README.md

 # Controlling-Robot-Arm
-This repository for the second task in AI track of week 3. which is about controlling the robot arm using Rviz and MoveIt tools.
+This repository for the First task in AI track of week 3. which is about controlling the robot arm using Rviz and MoveIt tools.

---> Task requrements.
+Task requrements.

 1- Controlling the robot arm by joint_state_publisher